Skip to content

 The goal of asset management is to ensure that current community services are delivered in a socially, economically, and environmentally responsible manner that does not compromise the ability of future generations to meet their own needs.

-The District was successful in receiving $89,500 towards this project from the Union of British Columbia Municipalities.
 The video below is from the Federation of Canadian Municipalities and explains how asset management and sustainability can help communities.

 Further information can be found at Asset Management BC and at Federation of Canadian Municipalities Municipal Asset Management Program.